hixio-mh/Platform/AdFetch.md

       pricing:automobiles:device:nexus4,
       pricing:automobiles:screen:768x1280,
       pricing:automobiles:type:animated,
-      pricing:automobiles:style:1
+      pricing:automobiles:tech:glAd
     ]

 The result is stored under `apikey:timestamp`.
+If it is empty, we backfill (Backfill.md)

-Now we perform a union between that result, and all ads within germany:
+Otherwise, we perform a union between that result, and all ads within germany:

-    SUNIONSTORE apikey:timestamp:germany [ apikey:timestamp country:germany ]
+    SUNIONSTORE apikey:timestamp:germany [ apikey:timestamp, country:germany ]

-Now check the length of the result.
-If empty, we take the initial result.
-If that one is empty as well, we attempt to backfill.

-    SCARD apikey:timestamp:germany

-    (if empty)

-    SCARD apikey:timestamp:germany

-If the result is non-empty, we continue onwards with it.
-If it is, we backfill.
-(Backfill.md)
+If the union results in an empty set (length returned), we go with the initial non-country-targeted set.

 RTB
 ---
 We now have a set of suitable ads, of the form campaign_id:ad_id.
 Fetch ad data:

+    MGET apikey:timestamp:germany

+or

-    MGET ad-keys
+    MGET apikey:timestamp

 Ad objects are of the form